 King Shepherd Products and Accessories

-If you decide to own this breed, there are some products and accessories that you may be interested in to make both of your lives easier!
+If you decide to own this breed, there are some products and accessories that you may be interested.
+These will life easier for you and your pup!

 Grooming tools, for instance, may be useful to help taking care of that shedding!

-You may also be interested in trying a harness for this breed.
+You may also try a harness for this breed.
 There are many pros to a harness as opposed to a leash, which you can read about in our article here.

 Pros and Cons of Getting a King Shepherd